Oprah Winfrey Says God Hasn't Told Her to Run for President

 "I've never looked outside for other people to tell me when I should be making a move.
 And wouldn't I know?" she said.
 "If God actually wanted me to run, wouldn't God kind of tell me?
 And I haven't heard that."

-Even if she doesn't serve as commander-in-chief, Winfrey does feel a responsibility to be a voice for the people.
+However, she does feel a responsibility to be a voice for the people.

 "I do feel that I have a responsibility as a person who has a big voice in this country to use it to promote justice, and kindness and goodwill in the world," she said, "but it never has felt to me that it was supposed to be political and it still does not feel that to me."

-She also said she feels "humbled" that people believe she can lead the country, but insisted the role is "not in my spirit."
+She also said she feels "humbled" that people believe she can lead the country, but insisted "it's not in my spirit."

 Having these conversations is where Winfrey feels like she can make a difference.